What Is Liability In Matched Betting?

 In the vast majority of cases, when you place 2 or more lay bets on different outcomes (or selections) within the same market at the same betting exchange your liability gets split between each selection.

 This happens when all the lay bets can’t be lost.
 For example, you’re using a match between Liverpool and Chelsea - you have one lay bet on Liverpool for one offer, another lay bet on Chelsea for another offer and a third lay bet on the draw for another different offer.
-Only one of these lay bets can lose.

 This causes an overall reduction in your total amount of liability needed to place those lay bets and allows you to place more lay bets at the same exchange without needing to add any more balance, this is known as shared liability.